syncfusion-content/maui-toolkit-docs/maui-toolkit/NumericEntry/Overview.md

 ## Key features

 * Input validation is triggered when the focus is lost, or the enter key is pressed.
-* Convenient value increment and decrement using the up-down button.
 * Flexible display of values in various custom formats.
 * Adapts to different cultural and regional settings for value presentation.
 * Placeholder text displayed when the Numeric Entry control contains an empty or null value.